-This Management Information Circular (the "Circular") is for the Algoma Central Corporation (the "Company") Annual General Meeting of shareholders (the "Meeting") to be held in person on Wednesday May 3, 2023 at Canada Games Park, 2021 Canada Games Way, Thorold, ON L2V 4Y6 at 11:30 a.m.
-(EDT) and in a virtual format via a live webcast available at www.virtualshareholdermeeting.com/ALC2023.
+This Management Information Circular (the "Circular") is for the Algoma Central Corporation (the "Company") Annual General and Special Meeting of shareholders (the "Meeting") to be held in person on Wednesday, May 1, 2024 at Vantage Venues, 27th Floor, 150 King Street West, Toronto, Ontario, M5H 1J9, at 11:30 a.m.
+(EDT).
 Provided you are a shareholder as of the Record Date (defined below) you have the right to vote your common shares of the Company (the "Common Shares") for approval of the matters set forth in the notice of meeting (the "Notice of Meeting").

-To help you make an informed decision, please read this Circular and the Annual Report (which includes the financial statements for the year ended December 31, 2022 (the "Financial Statements") along with the related management's discussion & analysis (together the "Annual Report").
+To help you make an informed decision, please read this Circular and the Annual Report (which includes the financial statements for the year ended December 31, 2023 (the "Financial Statements") along with the related management's discussion & analysis (together, the "Annual Report").
 This Circular gives you important information about the Company and the matters to be dealt with at the Meeting.
 All currency amounts referred to in this Circular are expressed in Canadian dollars, unless stated otherwise.